Sex in experimental design - MRC

 Please see the guidance for applicants for additional details.

-MRC will continue to fund research proposals based on the assessment of the quality of the research and value for money in terms of the resources requested.
+MRC funds research proposals based on the assessment of the quality of the research and value for money in terms of the resources requested.
 This includes whether or not the funds requested are essential, adequate and justified for the proposed work.
 Researchers should submit grant costings based on the cost of performing their experiments in both sexes, as appropriate.

 Exceptions for single-sex studies with justification